2 Days in Ubud, Bali

 Things To Do in Ubud, Bali, Indonesia

-The flight from Kuala Lumpur was three hours and upon arrival in Bali, we faced a long line at immigration.
-By the time we were out of the airport, it was dark and we did not see much as the cab whisked us through the busy streets of Denpasar towards Ubud.
+The flight from Kuala Lumpur took three hours, and upon arrival in Bali, we faced a long line at immigration.
+By the time we were out of the airport, it was dark, and we did not see much, as the cab whisked us through the busy streets of Denpasar and towards Ubud.

 Our flight from Kuala Lumpur on approach to Bali